szwacz/electron-boilerplate/README.md

 You can create Windows installer only when running on Windows, the same is true for Linux and OSX.
 So to generate all three installers you need all three operating systems.

 All packaging actions are handled by [electron-builder](https://github.com/electron-userland/electron-builder).
-See docs of this tool if you want to customize something.

-**Note:** There are various icons and bitmap files in `resources` directory.
-Those are used in installers and intended to be replaced by your own graphics.
+It has a lot of [customization options](https://github.com/electron-userland/electron-builder/wiki/Options), which you can declare under ["build" key in package.json file](https://github.com/szwacz/electron-boilerplate/blob/master/package.json#L2).

 # License